dtcooper/crazyarms/docs/users-guide/dj/zoom.md

 1. Paste the link into the _Room Link_ input, choose a show length, and click _Start Zoom Broadcast Now._
-1. As soon as the **Broadcast Bot** has entered your Zoom room, your show starts, however you must produce make noise for the stream to transition to your show.
+1. As soon as the **Broadcast Bot** has entered your Zoom room, your show starts, however you must produce noise for the stream to transition to your show.
 This way, you can set up your show a little bit early.
 Just be quiet until you're ready!